Imaging-Tech-Hub/ITH-proxy/README.md

-# Laminate DICOM Proxy
+# ITH DICOM Proxy

 A Django-based DICOM proxy service that enables secure medical imaging workflows with PHI anonymization and de-anonymization capabilities.
-This proxy acts as an intermediary between DICOM modalities and the Laminate platform.
+This proxy acts as an intermediary between DICOM modalities and the ITH platform.

 ## Overview

-The Laminate DICOM Proxy is a standalone service that receives medical images from DICOM-enabled devices (CT scanners, MRI machines, etc.), processes them securely, and integrates with the Laminate backend for storage and analysis.
+The ITH DICOM Proxy is a standalone service that receives medical images from DICOM-enabled devices (CT scanners, MRI machines, etc.), processes them securely, and integrates with the ITH backend for storage and analysis.

 ## Key Features

 - **DICOM Protocol Support**: Full support for C-ECHO, C-STORE, C-FIND, C-GET, and C-MOVE operations
 - **PHI Protection**: Automatic anonymization of Protected Health Information (PHI) with reversible de-anonymization for authorized users
-- **Backend Integration**: Real-time communication with Laminate backend via REST API and WebSocket
+- **Backend Integration**: Real-time communication with ITH backend via REST API and WebSocket
 - **Flexible Configuration**: Dynamic configuration through backend API or local database
 - **Node Management**: Support for dispatching studies to multiple PACS nodes
 - **Study Tracking**: Complete tracking of DICOM studies, series, and instances with status management